 Substitutions: ground cloves bring a lot of amazing flavors to the beef, so you are definitely going to want to use them.
 If you don’t have any ground cloves, you can sub with allspice or nutmeg.

-Wet ingredients: white wine vinegar, beef bone broth, and lime juice.
+Wet ingredients: white wine vinegar, chicken broth (or beef bone broth), and lime juice.

 Pro-Tip: don’t have any white wine vinegar handy?
 You can sub with lemon juice or rice vinegar.

 1. Season the beef with salt and pepper.
 Heat a cast-iron skillet on medium-high heat and add a splash of olive oil.

 2. Sear the beef for 3-4 minutes on each side.

 3. Place the beef in the slow cooker with the chipotle peppers, diced green chiles, diced onion, white wine vinegar, lime juice, cumin, chili powder, ground cloves, dried oregano, chicken broth, bay leaves, and smashed garlic cloves.
 Cook on low for 7-8 hours until the beef falls apart.